lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

  ### Could Have

-  * Due to time constraints,
+  * Due to time constraints, .....

-# Testing User Expectations and Requirements
-All user expectations and requirements have been satisfied (evidenced by looking at the deployed site as a whole).
+  but will be implementd in the future.

 # Peer Review